nablarch/nablarch-document/en/application_framework/adaptors/jaxrs_adaptor.rst

   * :java:extdoc:`Jackson2BodyConverter <nablarch.integration.jaxrs.jackson.Jackson2BodyConverter>` is configured for the JSON converter.
   * :java:extdoc:`JaxbBodyConverter <nablarch.fw.jaxrs.JaxbBodyConverter>` is configured for the XML converter.
   * :java:extdoc:`FormUrlEncodedConverter <nablarch.fw.jaxrs.FormUrlEncodedConverter>` is configured for the converter of application/x-www-form-urlencoded.
+  * :java:extdoc:`MultipartFormDataBodyConverter <nablarch.fw.jaxrs.MultipartFormDataBodyConverter>` is configured for the converter of multipart/form-data converter.

 .. tip::